dennis-bilson-port/datadog-svc-dependency-setup-template/README.md

 For cloud providers, push these images to a container registry (e.g., Docker Hub, ECR, GCR) and update your Kubernetes manifests with the correct image paths.

+## Kubernetes Deployment

-6. Kubernetes DeploymentCreate Kubernetes Deployment and Service YAML files for each microservice.kubernetes/web-api-deployment.yaml
+Create Kubernetes Deployment and Service YAML files for each microservice.

+### kubernetes/web-api-deployment.yaml

 ```yaml
 apiVersion: apps/v1